2gatherproject/decentralized-social-apps-guide/README.md

 It will also require secure _private smart contracts_ and _secure multi-party computation_ that can operate on encrypted data safely and in a "trustless" way.
 There are various new approaches to this including _trusted execution environments_ and _homomorphic encryption_.

+#### Development process considerations

+Even when a project is fully decentralized in its operation and technically open source, its may be tightly controlled by a single corporation.
+No software that is controlled centrally like this can be considered truly decentralized.
+Some process considerations to evaluate when considering a project include:

+* Is a development roadmap published?
+* Is there an open and transparent process for selecting priorities for bug fixes and new features to be added to the development roadmap?
+* Are pull requests and code contributions welcomed from everyone?
+Are pull requests processed in a timely and friendly manner?
+Are "good first issues" tagged, etc?
+* Is there a welcoming Code of Conduct that is published and adhered to?
+* Are there open discussion rooms where project maintainers and contributors can be reached with questions and issues in a timely manner?
+* Are forks and alternatives welcomed or discouraged?
+* Is the project well documented and regularly updated?
+* Is the project designed in an extendable way?

 ### Concepts